jk1mm/stock-market/README.md

     1) General success metrics on recent IPO bubble
     2) Optimal sell day analysis
     3) Individual stock performance views

 - **Index**: Analysis on a market index
     1) Stock categorization summary by industry
     2) Index performance for different periodic times
     3) Today's top and bottom performing stocks

+- **Stocks**: Stock net profit calculator
+  1) Supposed net gain on a stock for a buy and sell on a specified date period